Monitoring diagnostic to show multiple datasets in one plot (incl. biases)#

 Facet which is used to create variable groups.
 For each variable group, an individual plot is created.

-- plots: dict, optional
+- matplotlib_rc_params: dict, optional

-.
+Plot types plotted by this diagnostic (see list above).
+Dictionary keys must be elements of the list above.
 Dictionary values are dictionaries used as options for the corresponding plot.
-The allowed options for the different plot types are given below.- plot_filename: str, optional
+The allowed options for the different plot types are given below.

 Filename pattern for the plots.
-Defaults to
+By default, uses

 .
-All tags (i.e., the entries in curly brackets, e.g.,{dataset}
+All tags (i.e., the entries in curly brackets, e.g.,'{dataset}'

 , are replaced with the corresponding tags).- plot_folder: str, optional

 .
-All tags (i.e., the entries in curly brackets, e.g.,{dataset}
+All tags (i.e., the entries in curly brackets, e.g.,'{dataset}'

-, are replaced with the corresponding tags).{plot_dir}
+, are replaced with the corresponding tags).'{plot_dir}'

 is replaced with the default ESMValTool plot directory (i.e.,output_dir/plots/diagnostic_name/script_name/